Pratap Singh of Nabha

-Sir Pratap Singh Nabha, KCSI (21 September 1919 – 22 July 1995) was the last ruling Maharaja of Nabha.
-The state of Nabha was merged into India in 1948.
-It was annexed to Patiala and the East Punjab States Union, a new political administrative unit that comprised all the states of the Punjab.
+Sir Pratap Singh Nabha, KCSI (21 September 1919 – 22 July 1995) was the last ruling Maharaja of Nabha and a member of the Phulkian dynasty.
+After India's independence in 1947, Singh acceded to India and the state of Nabha was merged into the Patiala and East Punjab States Union, a then newly formed state, in 1948.

-Early life
+Early life and education

-Singh was born in Nabha State in family, the eldest son and heir of Ripudaman Singh.
-At the age of eight, his father was deposed and Pratap Singh became the Maharaja.
-Pratap Singh began his schooling in the Anglo Indian school, Woodstock, in Musoorie.
+Pratap Singh was born in Nabha State on 21 September 1919 and he was the eldest son and heir of Maharaja Ripudaman Singh.
+He was also a member of the Phulkian dynasty.
+His father, Ripudaman, was deposed by the British Raj in 1928 for sedition.
+Singh became the Maharaja and Nabha State was placed under minority administration.
+Singh began his schooling at the Anglo-Indian school, Woodstock, in Mussoorie.
 He was educated at the Royal Military Academy, Sandhurst and at Badingham College in Surrey.

-Military Maharaja

-After formally succeeding to the gadi in 1941, Pratap Singh was commissioned a Lieutenant in the British Indian Army and served in the Second World War.
-He was promoted to Captain in 1944, Lieutenant-Colonel in 1945 and Colonel in 1946.
-In 1946, he was knighted with the KCSI.

-Following Independence, he served as aide-de-camp to the President of India, as well as the head of the Sikh Regiment.
+Reign

+Singh assumed ruling powers in 1938.
+He was appointed a Knight Commander of the Order of the Star of India (KSCI).

 Later life

+Singh acceded to India after India's independence in 1947, and in 1948, Nabha was merged into the then newly formed state of Patiala and East Punjab States Union (PEPSU).
+Singh had a career in the military and eventually reached the rank of Colonel.
+After India's independence, he served as aide-de-camp to the President of India, as well as the Colonel of the Sikh Regiment.

-On 15 August 1947, Pratap Singh signed the Instrument of Accession to the Dominion of India and merged Nabha into PEPSU in 1948, from which point on he ceased to rule.
-In his later years, Singh served as President of the Wildlife Society of India as well as of the Vintage Car Association of India.
-He was stripped of his rank and titles by the Indira Gandhi government in 1971.
+Singh was the President of the Wildlife Preservation Society of India and also assisted in the growth of the Vintage Automobile Association of India.
+He and the other princely families were stripped of their ranks and titles by Indira Gandhi's government in 1971 through the 26th Amendment to the Constitution of India.
 Singh died in New Delhi on 22 July 1995.